 Sustainable Investing – The New Frontier

-Funds and brokerages are all taking on the challenge of making choices that look at sustainable investing practices.
-The ideas and principles are finding their way into even some of the larger funds and institutions, as the importance of such principles and their recognized significance in society is growing.
-Companies offer tailored investments for their clients that strictly adhere to the principles so their customers can allocate their capital in companies that they feel comfortable with.
+Many funds and brokerages are taking on the challenge of making choices that look at sustainable investing practices.
+The ideas and principles are finding their way into even some of the world’s largest funds and financial institutions, as the importance of such principles in society is growing.
+Many capital contributors are putting pressure on asset management firms to adhere to more rigorous ESG investing standards.

 Investors that look towards exchange-traded-funds ETFs and securities that hold true to such ideals are often motivated not purely by profit, but by the ethical drive to contribute financially towards moving the world to a more sustainable and ethical future for generations to come.

 Sustainable investing comes in many forms.
-Whether it is the purchase of a stock of a company that invests in solar panels or biofuel or whether one is participating in a community loan fund, there are different methods of sustainable investing.
+Whether it is the purchase of a stock of a company that manufactures solar panels or biofuel or whether one is participating in a community loan fund, there are different methods of sustainable investing.

 At its core is the desire to use money to bring about social change and good.
 The investor wishes to advance environmental, social, or governance principles, as they see value in bringing about positive change.

-Below are the different types of sustainable investors commonly found in the marketplace:
+Below are some of the different types of sustainable investors in the marketplace: